George E. Ohr

+Biography

-Personal life
+Early life

 George Ohr was born in Biloxi, Mississippi, on July 12, 1857.
+Ohr's parents were German immigrants who had arrived in New Orleans around 1850, his father had established the first blacksmith shop in Biloxi and his mother ran an early, popular grocery store there.

+Early career

-He was the son of German immigrants who arrived in New Orleans c.
-1850 and subsequently married and moved to Biloxi.
-George Ohr tried his hand at various trades before he became interested in ceramics in 1879, while an apprentice of Joseph Fortune Meyer.
-Ohr married Josephine Gehring of New Orleans on September 15, 1886.
-Ten children were born to the Ohrs, but only 6 survived to adulthood.
-George Ohr died of throat cancer on April 7, 1918.
+George Ohr tried his hand at various trades before he became interested in ceramics in 1879, while an apprentice of Joseph Fortune Meyer, a potter whose family hailed from Alsace-Lorraine like Ohr's own.

-Ohr studied the potter's trade with Joseph Meyer in New Orleans, a potter whose family hailed from Alsace-Lorraine, as did Ohr's.
-Ohr's father had established the first blacksmith shop in Biloxi and his mother ran an early, popular grocery store there.
 In his lifetime, Ohr claimed to have made over 20,000 ceramic pieces.
 He called his work "unequaled, undisputed, unrivaled."
 In 1884, Ohr exhibited and sold his pottery at the World's Industrial and Cotton Centennial Exposition in New Orleans.
 Of the hundreds of pieces he showed, Ohr boasted he showed "no two alike."

-The 1894 fire that burned most of Biloxi also destroyed Ohr's workshop, and it has been noted that Ohr's post-fire works show tremendous "energy" and "fluidity."
+Ohr married Josephine Gehring of New Orleans on September 15, 1886.
+Ten children were born to the Ohrs, but only 6 survived to adulthood.

+Post-fire career

+In 1894 a fire burned much of Biloxi, including Ohr's workshop.
+With most of his previous work destroyed, Ohr began anew and many historians consider this a turning point in his life and career, with his following work showing tremendous energy and fluidity.
 George Ohr called his pots "mud babies".
-Upon the destruction of his workshop and his work, he gathered the pieces that survived the fire, and although burned, he kept each piece, calling them his " burned babies".
+Upon the destruction of his workshop and his work, he gathered the pieces that survived the fire, and although burned, he kept each piece, calling them his "burned babies".

+For much of his lifetime Ohr was most widely known for his eccentric self-promotion.
+He operated his studio as a regional attraction, calling it his "Pot-Ohr-E," and his main customers were curious tourists drawn in by his "odd-looking" workshop and numerous signs.

+His achieved some degree of notoriety, but mixed success.
+In 1904 he traveled to the St. Louis World's Fair with hundreds of pieces to sell, but although people stopped to look at his pottery he wound up selling nothing.
+Ohr died of throat cancer on April 7, 1918.

+Legacy

 Work

+For decades after Ohr's death, his remaining pieces sat in a garage behind his sons' gas station in Biloxi.
+In 1970 Jim Carpenter, an antiques dealer and barber from New Jersey, was visiting the area, saw the collection, and bought most of the pieces held by the Ohr family.
+In the following years Ohr's work attracted a resurgence of attention.

-Ohr died largely unknown in 1918.
-For decades, his pots sat in a garage behind his sons' gas station in Biloxi.
-Ohr's work is now seen as ground-breaking and a harbinger of the abstract sculpture and pottery that developed in the mid-20th century; his pieces are now relatively rare and highly coveted.
+Ohr's work is now seen as ground-breaking and a harbinger of the abstract sculpture and pottery that developed in the mid-20th century, his pieces are now relatively rare and highly coveted.

-A notable feature of Ohr's pottery is its thin walls, metallic glazes, and twisted, pinched shapes; to this day, few potters have been able to replicate them using a pottery wheel, which is how Ohr made his works.
-Ohr dug much of his clay locally in southern Mississippi from the Tchoutacabouffa River.
-Tchoutacabouffa is the Biloxi tribe's word for "broken pot."